nrupprecht/NeverSQL/README.md

 [![CMake on multiple platforms](https://github.com/nrupprecht/NeverSQL/actions/workflows/cmake-build-and-test-platform.yml/badge.svg)](https://github.com/nrupprecht/NeverSQL/actions/workflows/cmake-build-and-test-platform.yml)

 A small, simple no-SQL database implemented in C++.

-This is a learning project (and a work in progress), and is not intended for production use.
+As this is a project for learning and demonstrating principles (and a work in progress), and is not intended for production use.

 ## Structure